dezqo/Drumbuss-Keytracker/README.md

-# Drumbuss-Keytracker
+# Drumbuss Keytracker
-A Max4Live device for keytracking MIDI Input and controlling the boom frequency of the drumbuss device.
+A small Max4Live device.
+This device is meant to be used with Live 10's Drumbuss device!